Survey Workflows Overview

 Salesforce Outbound Message: Triggered when Salesforce flow conditions are met and an outbound message is received in Sprinklr.

-Sprinklr Audience Profile: Triggered when a profile is created or updated through the CFM Workflow API.
+Sprinklr Audience Profile: Triggered when a profile is created or updated through the Customer Feedback Management Workflow API.

 Click Next.